 When choosing a man, don’t evaluate a man by how much money he or his family has.
 Look beyond the material.
 Now I know that when you are young, looks will play an obvious role but as you mature, you will realize that looks 1) don’t last and 2) that there is so much more than the exterior.

 Choose a partner in life who respects you, treats you as his equal, holds religion in his heart, and guides you to be a better person.
 A man who can lead but at the same time allows you be your own self.
 Don’t look for perfection – there is no such thing.
 Look for someone who completes you.

 That said, I can 100% guarantee you that I won’t be to kind to boyfriends who mistreat my lil princess or whom I think are not worthy.
 Please chose wisely.

 Listen to mummy.

 Over the years, your mum will nag a lot.
 At times you may hate it … hate her, but trust me that she means the absolute best for you.
 We both do.
 She sacrificed everything to get you into this world.
-She would give her life in a heartbeat to safe yours.
+She would give her life in a heartbeat to save yours.
 Just like we told you brother, never raise your voice to her.
 Never disrespect her.
 Tell her that you love her and keep always her in your prayers.
 Remember that if you should fall into a hole, no matter how deep it is, we will always always be there for you.

 No matter what happens to your mum and I. Insyallah you will always have your brother.
 Stick together.
 Don’t move abroad and create distances in your life.
-Again, the one thing in life you must must hold onto is family.
+Again, the one thing in life you must hold onto is family.
 Make plans together.
 Share your ups, downs and make this life an adventure together.

 I could not be more humbled to be your father.
 I can’t wait to see you grow into a beautiful strong woman.
-Enjoy your journey Mika and remember whatever happens, I will always live through you.
+Enjoy your journey Mika and remember, whatever happens, I will always live through you.

 Love, Your Father.